DocsTelepresence

 - Intercepts traffic to the service running in the remote cluster.

-- A placeholder for an action that would run integration tests, such as one that makes HTTP requests to your running service and verifies it works while dependent services run in the remote cluster.
+- Is a placeholder for an action that would run integration tests, such as one that makes HTTP requests to your running service and verifies it works while dependent services run in the remote cluster.